royvandewater/rise-of-the-machines-talk/outline.md

 - How Twilio helps solve this problem
   - a simple and intelligent interface into communications such as sms, mms, and voice
   - with the help of Octoblu, simple support calls, notifications and two-way interactions can be context aware and automated
+- Lessons Learned
+  - be lazy, automate everything that you can
+  - microservices
+  - machines cost very little and will even less, so use them
+  - make the world a better place
+  - let humans do what they do best
+    - be personal
+    - be smart
+    - be creative
+- Impact
+  - save man hours through automation and intelligent workflow
+  - secure interactions between humans and machines
+  - with the power of IoT, we can focus on making the world a better place
+  - smart devices will not only save time but save lives

 # Demo